david-crosby/jamf-msp-deploy-training/README.md

 - Version control for configuration standards

 **Practical Application:**
-1. Access Blueprints in Jamf Pro: Settings > Computer Management > Blueprints
+1. Access Blueprints in Jamf Pro: Sidebar > Blueprints
 2. Create a new blueprint or import an existing one
 3. Customise for customer-specific requirements
 4. Deploy to target devices